D8-X/d8x-trader-backend/SWARM.md

 IP address.

-**Note if you have firewall enabled on your private network, make sure you allow accessing docker swarm ports.
+**Note if you have firewall enabled on your private network, make sure you allow sing docker swarm ports.
 See
 [Docker swarm ports](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts)**
 For example: